asgardeo/asgardeo-tomcat-saml-agent/README.md

 # WSO2 SAML SDK for Java

-The WSO2 Security Assertions Markup Language (SAML) Software Development Kit (SDK) for Java enables software developers to integrate SAML based SSO authentication with Java Web applications.
+The WSO2 SAML SDK for Java enables software developers to integrate SAML based SSO authentication with Java Web applications.
 The SDK is built on top of the OpenSAML library which allows Java developers to develop cross-domain single sign-on and federated access control solutions with minimum hassle.

-## Getting Started

-These instructions will guide you on integrating SAML into your Java application with the WSO2 SAML SDK.
-This allows the developers to turn a Java application into a SP (Service Provider) that can be connected to an IdP (Identity Provider) which can support the following main features among many others.

-- Single Sign-On (SSO) and Single Log-Out (SLO) (SP-Initiated and IdP-Initiated).
-- Assertion and nameID encryption.
-- Assertion signatures.
-- Message signatures: AuthNRequest, LogoutRequest, LogoutResponses.
-- Enable an Assertion Consumer Service endpoint.
-- Enable a Single Logout Service endpoint.
-- Publish the SP metadata.

-### Trying out the sample
+## Trying out the sample
 A sample app for demonstrating SAML based SSO authentication, SLO and attribute retrieval is hosted at: https://github.com/wso2-extensions/identity-agent-sso/tree/master/resources/SampleApp

-You can either download the pre-built SampleApp.war from here[link] or build it from the source:
+You can download the pre-built SampleApp.war from here[link].

-#### Building from the source

-To build the SampleApp from the source code:

-1. Install Java 8
-2. Install Apache Maven 3.x.x (https://maven.apache.org/download.cgi#)
-3. Get a clone or download the source from this repository (https://github.com/wso2-extensions/identity-agent-sso.git)
-4. Run the Maven command ``mvn clean install`` from the ``identity-agent-sso/resources/SampleApp`` directory.
-5. The build SampleApp.war would be available at ``identity-agent-sso/resources/SampleApp/target`` directory.

-#### Running the SampleApp
+### Running the SampleApp

 In order to check SSO using SAML2, please follow these steps